daronphang/coding_resources/javascript/angular/directives.md

 // $event is a reserved variable name used in HTML when performing event binding, outputs the data emitted from the event
 ```
 ## Inbuilt Structural Directives:
-Responsible for manipulating, modifying and removing elements inside a component template.
+Responsible for manipulating, modifying and removing elements inside a component template. * character translate the attribute into a <ng-template> element.
 ```
 *ngIf="boolean condition"                       Structural directive that helps to add or remove elements from DOM (it is not hidden)
 *ngFor="let x of array"